-We’ve curated three collections to engage your students in meaningful conversations!
-Our new Youth Voices Collections feature kids and teens speaking about their perspectives, innovations, and civic action.
-We are excited about these three collections because they include stories that appeal to elementary listeners as well as stories for secondary listeners.
-Additionally, we’ve learned from educators who use Listenwise that hearing the authentic voices of young people sharing their stories can help to engage their students and empower them to do the same.
+Our three Youth Voices Collections feature kids and teens speaking about their perspectives, innovations, and civic action.
+We’ve learned from educators who use Listenwise that hearing authentic voices of young people sharing their stories can help to engage their students and empower them to do the same.

 “That was one of the most powerful moments in the classroom.
 The kids got to hear someone their age speaking in a way that sounded very professional, and they were taking the initiative to bring in this kind of real world implications in the classroom.” – High School ELA Teacher